TexasInstruments/edgeai/readme_modelzoo.md

 ## Model Zoo & Benchmark
 - **Jacinto-AI-ModelZoo**: Large collection of pre-trained models that are verified to work on our platform.
 We also information on how to train some of the important models, and also the complexity and what accuracy to expect.
-These models are primarily intended as examples for development. <br>
+These models are primarily intended as examples for development.
+This repository also contains Pre-Imported model artifacts that can be used for inference on our device. <br>
 -- Documentation: [**link**](http://git.ti.com/cgit/jacinto-ai/jacinto-ai-modelzoo/about/) <br>
 -- git clone/pull URLs: [link](https://git.ti.com/cgit/jacinto-ai/jacinto-ai-modelzoo/) <br>